xmtp/XIPs/XIPs/xip-0-purpose-process.md

 There are three major category of XIPs, as well as more specific subcategories:

 - A **Standards Track XIP** describes any changes affecting most or all XMTP implementations, or the interoperability of applications using XMTP.
+  - **Core**: includes backwards-incompatible changes that require a consensus fork
   - **Network**: includes specifications and proposals around networking behavior
   - **Interface**: includes improvements around client API/RPC specifications and standards
-  - **XRC**: includes application-level standards and conventions, including message format standards
+  - **XRC**: includes application-level standards and conventions, including message format standards, otherwise known as an *XMTP Request for Comment*
 - A **Process XIP** describes a process surrounding XMTP, or proposes changes to an existing process.
 They may propose an implementation, but not to XMTP's codebase; they often require community consensus; unlike Informational XIPs, they are more than recommendations, and users are typically not free to ignore them.
 - An **Informational XIP** provides general guidelines or information to the XMTP community, but does not propose a new feature.
 Informational XIPs do not necessarily represent a XMTP community consensus or recommendation, so users and implementors are free to ignore Informational XMTP or follow their advice.